Howard Baker: Early life

-Senate career
+U.S. Senate career

-Baker began his political career in 1964, when he lost to the liberal Democrat Ross Bass in a US Senate election to fill the unexpired term of the late Senator Estes Kefauver.
-However, Baker only lost by 4.7 percentage points, the closest that a Republican had come to being popularly elected to the Senate from Tennessee.
+Baker began his political career in 1964, when he lost to the liberal Democrat Ross Bass in a U.S. Senate election to fill the unexpired term of the late Senator Estes Kefauver.
+However, Baker only lost by 4.7% points, the closest that a Republican had come to being popularly elected to the Senate from Tennessee.

-In the 1966 United States Senate election in Tennessee, Bass lost the Democratic primary to a former Governor of Tennessee, Frank G. Clement, and Baker handily won his Republican primary race against Kenneth Roberts, 112,617 (75.7 percent) to 36,043 (24.2 percent).
+In 1966, Bass lost the Democratic primary to the Governor of Tennessee, Frank G. Clement, and Baker handily won his Republican primary race against Kenneth Roberts, 112,617 (75.7%) to 36,043 (24.2%).
 Baker won the general election, capitalizing on Clement's failure to energize the Democratic base, especially organized labor.
-He won by a somewhat larger-than-expected margin of 55.7 percent to Clement's 44.2 percent.
-Baker thus became the first Republican senator from Tennessee since Reconstruction and the first Republican to be popularly elected to the Senate from Tennessee.
-Baker voted in favor of the Civil Rights Act of 1968 and the confirmation of Thurgood Marshall to the U.S. Supreme Court.
+He won by a somewhat larger-than-expected margin of 56% to Clement's 44%.
+Baker thus became the first Republican U.S. senator from Tennessee since the Reconstruction era and the first Republican to be popularly elected to the Senate from Tennessee.
+Baker voted for both the Civil Rights Act of 1968 and the nomination of Thurgood Marshall to the U.S. Supreme Court.

 Baker was re-elected in 1972 and again in 1978 and served from January 3, 1967, to January 3, 1985.
 In 1969, he was already a candidate for the Minority Leadership position that opened up with the death of his father-in-law, Everett Dirksen, but Baker was defeated 24–19 by Hugh Scott.
 At the beginning of the next Congress, in 1971, Baker ran again, losing again to Scott, 24–20.